The high type quadratic Siegel disks are Jordan domains: Near-parabolic renormalization scheme

-From Theorem \ref{thm-IS-attr-rep-3} we know that the near-parabolic renormalization of $\MMR f$ can be also defined if the fractional part of $1/\alpha$ is contained in $(0,r_1']$.
-This observation guarantees that the near-parabolic renormalization operator $\MMR$ can be applied infinitely many times if $\alpha$ is of some high type.
+From Theorem \ref{thm-IS-attr-rep-3} we know that the near-parabolic renormalization of $\MMR f$ can be also defined if the fractional part of $1/\alpha$ is contained in $(0,\varepsilon_1']$.
+This implies that the near-parabolic renormalization operator $\MMR$ can be applied infinitely many times to $f$ if $\alpha$ is of sufficiently high type.